Press release by Cheetah Conservation Fund (CCF)

 USAMV and VSF-cz will also provide specialised volunteer veterinary support to a Somaliland-based facility for confiscated animals established by CCF and Heritage Somaliland.
 The facility houses mainly felines such as cheetahs and caracals, along with various species of antelope and raptors, victims of exotic animal trafficking activities.

 The volunteer program is designed to promote working with wildlife, including basic veterinary care.
 Seeing the need to improve knowledge in these areas, the partners joined forces with CCF based on its decades of experience in caring for rescued cheetahs.
 The collective knowledge and capabilities of the partner institutions will enable students and volunteers to become immersed in wild animal care.

 “Somaliland currently lacks wildlife medicine and husbandry specialists as there is a lack of interest in working with wildlife.
-Currently we only have one caregiver able to look after the confiscated animals,” said Dr. Laurie Marker, CCF’s Executive Director.
-The caregiver, a 5th year veterinary student, is being sponsored by the VSF-cz for a specialised training at a wildlife rehabilitation center in Jordan.
+Currently, we only have one caregiver able to look after the confiscated animals,” said Dr Laurie Marker, CCF’s Executive Director.
+The caregiver, a 5th-year veterinary student, is being sponsored by the VSF-cz for specialised training at a wildlife rehabilitation centre in Jordan.

 Being a country with limited financial possibilities, the partners welcome donations of equipment, medical and laboratory supplies, pharmaceuticals, diagnostic kits and specialised literature.

 ABOUT CHEETAH CONSERVATION FUND (CCF)